How to protect the Internet

 Finally, user education is necessary.
 While many users are unaware of 2FA, others use it on a few services, often only when they initially log on to a system.
 2FA has limited efficacy if a hacker accesses an authenticated computer with already open, active sessions.
 And it has even less value if only some users adopt it, while others don't, providing an alternative conduit for the hacker.
 At the user level, the other biggest complaint remains the few seconds 2FA use adds to the start of an online session.
 But, as we have now realized, these few seconds could dictate the future of an organization -- or influence the outcome of an election.
 All netizens must, therefore, be educated on the proper use of 2FA, and this requires federal grants for research and training.

 Rather than building real walls to protect against imaginary threats, President Trump should work to build a virtual wall to protect our Internet.
-Support for 2FA is a necessary building block to that a reality.
+Support for 2FA is a necessary building block to make that a reality.